jithware/mappoff_wear/README.md

      alt="Location">](screenshots/android/location.webp)

 ### Placemark
-To add a new placemark, long press a location on the screen.
+To add a new placemark, press the Add Location button or long press a location on the screen.
 To view the placemark information, tap the placemark.
 To dismiss the information, tap it again.

 [<img src="screenshots/android/placemark.webp"
      alt="Placemark">](screenshots/android/placemark.webp)